-710 Maternity Nursing/Medical Surgical Nursing II ‡ (9.5) CSU
+710 Maternity Nursing/Medical Surgical Nursing II ‡ (9.5) UC:CSU

-Prerequisite: Nursing 709 and Child Development 1 with grades of C or better.
+Prerequisite: Nursing 709 with grades of C or better.

 Lecture, 5 hours; laboratory, 13.5 hours.
 The Neuman Health Care Model is used to study nursing theory for healthy childbearing families and clients with common alterations of the cardiovascular, respiratory, gastrointestinal, urinary and reproductive systems.
 Skills include management of two hospitalized clients, initiation and maintenance of intravenous fluid therapy and intravenous medications.
 The course contains two nine week modules and is offered each semester.
 Level II.

-710A Reproductive Health and Maternity Nursing (4.5) CSU
+710A Reproductive Health and Maternity Nursing (4.5) UC:CSU

-Prerequisite: Nursing 709A & B and Child Development 1 with grades of C or better.
 Lecture, 2.5 hours; laboratory, 6 hours.
 Nursing care related to the reproductive system and childbearing family.
 Core concepts include health concerns related to the reproductive system across the life span for both men and women including physiological adaptation during antepartal, intrapartal, postpartal and neonatal periods.
 Content includes health promotion, health screening and interventions for selected benign and malignant conditions, as well as family planning, domestic violence and sexual abuse.
 Nursing care related to intravenous therapy is introduced.

-710B Medical-Surgical Nursing II (5) CSU
+710B Medical-Surgical Nursing II (5) UC:CSU

-Prerequisite: Nursing 709A & B and Child Development 1 with grades of C or better.

 Lecture, 2.5 hours; laboratory, 7.5 hours.
 Nursing care of clients with common cardiovascular, respiratory, gastrointestinal and renal dysfunctions and diabetes mellitus.
 Core concepts include the nature and cause of disease, responses to stressors, developmental tasks and legal/ethical issues.
 Clinical experience managing the care of one or two clients, Level II.

-711 Medical-Surgical Nursing III/Psychiatric, Gerontological (9.5) CSU
+711 Medical-Surgical Nursing III/Psychiatric, Gerontological (9.5) UC:CSU

-Lecture, 5.5 hours; laboratory, 13.0 hours.
+Lecture, 5.5 hours; laboratory, 13 hours.
 The Neuman Health Care Model is used to study nursing theory with a special focus on health problems and related nursing care of the child and adult and elderly with common alterations in cardiovascular, respiratory, gastrointestinal, genitourinary, neurologic, muscularskeletal, and dermatologic function and a component on psychiatric nursing.
 Included are theories of development and aging, mental health/illness disorders, legal/ethical issues.
 Skills include advanced application of dosage calculations/pharmacological concepts, intravenous fluid therapy, surgical procedures, utilization of interview skills and assessment tools applied to specialized populations.
 This course contains two nine week modules and is offered each semester.
 Level III.

-711A Medical-Surgical Nursing III (4.5) CSU
+711A Medical-Surgical Nursing III (4.5) UC:CSU

-Lecture, 3.0 hours; laboratory 6.0 hours.
+Lecture, 3 hours; laboratory 6 hours.
 Nursing care related to actual or potential health problems that may alter or invade a child's or and adult's normal lines of defense.
-Students will learn about intermediate health stressors concerning pediatrics as well as adult neurological, cancer/immune and musculoskeletal dyscancer/immune and musculoskeletal dysfunctions.
+Students will learn about intermediate health stressors concerning pediatrics as well as adult neurological, cancer/immune and musculoskeletal dysfunctions.
 Concepts will include disease process, medical treatments, nursing responsibilities, ethical/legal issues and altered family coping and parenting.
 Clinical experience of managing car for one pediatric client and/or two to four adult clients is provided concurrently.

-711B Psychiatric & Gerontological Nursing (5.0) CSU
+711B Psychiatric & Gerontological Nursing (5.0) UC:CSU